mgalardini/pyseer/README.md

 SEER's features present in this script:

 * binary and continuos phenotypes
-* binary phenotypes: Firth regression upon failure of bfgs and Newton-Raphson
+* binary phenotypes: Firth regression upon failure of Newton-Raphson
 * population structure correction
 * MAF filtering
 * kmers prefiltering
 * multi-threading
 * filtering of results based on LRT p-value
 * covariates and intercept betas are reported
+* user-defined covariates

 Absent features:

 * automatic determination of binary/continuous phenotypes
-* user-defined covariates
 * reasons for failures are not reported

 Additional features: